t1oluwole/mini-calendar/README.md

 # mini-calendar
-Mini calendar designed as a widget for web-applications.
+Mini calendar designed as an inclusive feature for web-applications.